My Salinger Year

 My Salinger Year (also known as My New York Year) is a 2020 drama film written and directed by Philippe Falardeau, based upon the memoir of the same name by Joanna Rakoff.
 It stars Margaret Qualley, Sigourney Weaver, Douglas Booth, Seána Kerslake, Colm Feore and Brían F. O'Byrne.

 The film had its world premiere at the 70th Berlin International Film Festival on February 20, 2020.
 It was released in Canada and the United States on March 5, 2021, by Mongrel Media and IFC Films, respectively, and in Ireland on May 21, 2021, by Vertigo Releasing.

 Plot

-In 1995, Joanna, an aspiring writer and poet, leaves Berkeley, California, as well as her boyfriend, Karl, and moves to New York City, where she takes a job at one of New York's oldest literary agencies, run by Margaret.
-Unbeknownst to Joanna, the agency looks after the interests of the notoriously reclusive writer J. D. Salinger.
+In 1995, Joanna, an aspiring writer and poet, leaves her boyfriend Karl and her home in Berkeley, California to visit her friend in New York City.
+However, she soon moves there, where she takes a job at one of New York's oldest literary agencies.
+Unbeknownst to Joanna, the agency looks after the interests of the reclusive writer J. D. Salinger.
 She has not read any of Salinger's books, not even The Catcher in the Rye.
-She moves into an apartment with a new boyfriend, Don.
-Margaret does not believe that computers are helpful and makes Joanna type letters for her using a typewriter.